qbleuse/AWS-SAMUEL/Documentation/Usage/Run.md

 First, [you need to create a location](https://docs.aws.amazon.com/gamelift/latest/developerguide/fleets-creating-anywhere.html#fleet-anywhere-location).
 For this we'll use te AWS Console, in Gamelift section.
-Make sure you are in the right location when you do this (as Gamelift anywhere can redirect everywhere, but the public server taht redirects can only be in some locations)
+Make sure you are in the right region when you do this (as Gamelift anywhere can redirect everywhere, but the public server that redirects can only be in some regions)

 - Click on "Create Location"